Loksta8/AntSimulation/README.md

 * **Refined Ant Foraging Behavior**: Ants now return home more directly and efficiently after finding food.
 * **Automatic & Manual Simulation Reset**: The simulation will restart after a set delay if all food is gone or all ants die, or if the user presses the 'R' key.
 * **Mouse & Keyboard Functionality**: Zooming in and out, and panning work via mouse scroll wheel, mouse click-hold-and-drag, and arrow keys (Up/Down for zoom, Left/Right/A/D/W/S for pan).
-* **Code Integrity Verification**: Automated system using Git hooks and CI to ensure codebase consistency across all development environments.

 ![Ant Simulation GIF](https://raw.githubusercontent.com/Loksta8/AntSimulation/main/AntSim.gif)